 American Airlines offers a few other co-branded credit cards issued by both Citi and Barclays.
 Let’s take a closer look at the cards’ similarities and differences.

 Other American Airlines AAdvantaget cards

-The AAdvantage Aviator Red World Elite MasterCard issued by Barclays is similar to the Citi AAdvantage Platinum Select card.
-It offers free checked bags, earns double miles on AA purchases and returns 10 percent of your redeemed miles.
+The AAdvantage® Aviator® Red World Elite Mastercard® issued by Barclays offers free checked bags, earns 2 miles on AA purchases.
 The card’s offers a 60,000 miles sign-up bonus and is also a great choice for passengers who fly on American Airlines a few times per year.

 The AAdvantage cards are not the only co-branded airline cards on the market.
 Let’s take a look at a few other cards from different airlines.

 - SKYPASS Visa Signature® Card